WCSCourses/Protozoan_Parasite_Database_Resources_2022/README.md

 This is a virtual course, breakout rooms will be heavily used to ensure adequate teacher/student ratio and to foster active discussion.
 Lectures will be recorded and made available to students.

-# Target audience

-The course is open to scientists or healthcare professionals based in Africa working with protozoan parasitic organisms.

-The programme will include lectures, discussions and practical computational sessions covering the following topics:

-Visualisation of sequence features and next generation sequencing data using the Artemis genome browser and annotation tool Genome browsing and comparative genomics (ACT and J/GBrowse) Formulating complex biological queries using the VEuPathDB search strategy system Web-based resources including the GeneDB.org and VEuPathDB.org and GalaxyIntegrating functional genomics data (RNA-seq, ChIP-seq, ChIP-chip, microarrays, proteomics, etc) with genome sequence data
-Theoretical aspects of genome re-sequencing
-Querying genetic diversity on a genome-wide scale Metabolic pathways and pathway and GO enrichment analysis Working with next-generation sequence data (mapping, variant calling, RNA-Seq etc) using both command-line and web-based (Galaxy) methods
-Introduction to community curation tools
-Participants are encouraged to bring their own data, to use in consultation and/or in-workshop analysis

 # Learning Outcomes